weakweak/riff.tf/_posts/2017-01-01-assassination.md

 Patch is still very new and so is the research put into it.
 According to preliminary simulations it is best used on cool down.

+### But my t19 NS opener

+There is no set opener for Tier 19 (4 Piece) as it is soon obsolete.

 ## Summary